Viktor Mokhov: After release

 Mokhov was released from prison on March 3, 2021 after serving his entire 17 year sentence.

 On 22 March 2021, a video of Ksenia Sobchak's hour-long interview with Mokhov appeared on YouTube.
 The publication caused a largely negative public reaction.
 Sobchak was accused of vulgarity, inappropriate speculation on the details of sexual violence and advertising the criminal.
 On June 16, the Ryazan regional court banned the "Skopin maniac" from communicating with journalists and visiting bars, cafes and restaurants where alcohol is sold.

 At the end of July 2021, during the legislative elections campaign, a video appeared on social networks in which Mokhov, wearing clothes with the Communist Party logo, declares his support for Gennady Zyuganov.
 Ryazan branch of the Communist Party called the recording a provocation.
 Mokhov was sentenced to 10 days of administrative arrest for violation of restrictions.

 In August 2022, Mokhov was arrested for helping his friend Yevgeny Polishchuk hide the body of a man Polishchuk murdered inside of Mokhovs house.
+However he was released again in February 2023.